TheBrownViking20/katacoda-scenarios/test/step1.md

 ## What is a vector space?
 A vector space is a set of vectors closed under finite vector addition and vector multiplication.
 A general example is n-dimensional space R<sup>n</sup>, where every element is represented by a list of real numbers.
 For a general vector space, the scalars are members of a field F, in which case V is called a vector space over F.

-For all elements X,Y,Z in vector space V and any scalars r,s $\epsilon$ F, following conditions must hold:
+For all elements X,Y,Z in vector space V and any scalars r,s 𝜖 F, following conditions must hold:
 * Commutativity of vector addition:
 **X + Y = Y + X**
 * Associativity of vector addition: